Contact Us

 Research local retailers

 If you’ve never been to a secondhand store, we suggest doing a little research before you start.
 Not all secondhand stores are the same or carry the same type of inventory.
-A vintage shop, for example, will carry (you guessed it) more vintage items, while some antique shops specialize in more high-end items, and a thrift or consignment shop may carry a variety of things like clothes, furniture, and decor, etc. Maybe you’re looking for a store that takes donations or buys and sells used items.
+A vintage shop, for example, will carry (you guessed it) more vintage items, while some antique shops specialize in more high-end items, and a thrift or consignment shop may carry a variety of used things like clothes, furniture, and decor, etc. Maybe you’re looking for a store that takes donations or buys and sells used items.
 You may even be shopping online to buy used goods.
 That’s one of the beauties of buying used goods – there are a lot of options.

 Find local retailers here.